kozhabergenova/devvie/README.md

 # What is this?

-This particular repo was created as a demo for the live stream session "NetGru" by Cisco DevNet, where I was a guest.
+This repo was created as a demo for the live stream session "NetGru" by Cisco DevNet, where I was a guest.
 The main goal of this demo is to show how you can start using [Cisco Application Centric Infrastructure](https://www.cisco.com/c/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/solution-overview-c22-741487.html) (ACI) with Terraform [modules](https://learn.hashicorp.com/tutorials/terraform/module).
 The code represents a network-centric scenario where an ACI Tenant requires a single network segment, operating in a similar fashion to a legacy VLAN.

 <img src="images/aci_network_centric.png" width="400">

-# What Tools are used to create networks ?
+# What tools are used to create networks ?

- What Tools are used to create networks:
+ What tools are used to create networks:
 - [Terraform](https://www.terraform.io/)
 - Cisco ACI Always-on Sandbox: https://sandboxapicdc.cisco.com/